the fastest way to color harmony is painting with a limited palette

-• Why should we be painting with a limited palette?
+Why should we be painting with a limited palette?

 There are so many gorgeous paint colors available.
-Why not just squeeze the beautiful colors out of a tube instead of mixing them?
+Why not just squeeze the colors out of a tube instead of mixing them?

-Their paintings always have perfect color harmony and cohesiveness.
+That's the reason many professional artists use a limited palette.
+Their paintings always display perfect color harmony and cohesiveness.

 history of painting with a limited palette